 Apple Walnut Crumble.
 Welcome fall with this quick, lighter version of the classic Dutch Apple Cake.
-It has more apples plus healthy walnuts, half the butter and flour, and less than half the sugar.
+It has more apples plus healthy walnuts, half the fat and flour, and less than half the sugar.
 Instead of wasting time peeling apples, just slice them thinly and cut the slices into bite-sized pieces.
 The baked peels add texture and nutrition.
 This recipe is a tribute to animal-lover and vegetarian Steve Jobs and to my mother-in-law, who follows Steve's advice, "Your time is limited, so don't waste it living someone else's life."

 Veg o' the Week: Arugula.
 This peppery green tops spinach in calcium.
 It also has nearly as much choline, an essential nutrient that is good for your brain and your liver.
 At little goes a long way, adding zing to even a thrifty menu.
 What to go super-thrifty?
 Use spinach and extra black pepper.
 Check out my column for recipes, tips, and to learn why arugula salad with wine would be a good lunch before a performance review, but not before a hot date.